 - Private heated plunge pool

-- Private verandahs
+- Private verandahs and gardens

 - Indoor and outdoor showers